-In his first cookbook, Ian Thorpe shares the recipes that keep him fit, as well as his philosophy on diet gathered from nutrition experts throughout his years of sporting success.
+In swimming legend Ian Thorpe’s cookbook, he shares the recipes that keep him fit, as well as his philosophy on diet derived from nutrition experts throughout his years of sporting success.

 This stir-fry is flavoured with kaffir lime and coriander root, and makes a great light lunch.
 It can also be served as a side dish alongside chicken or grilled fish.